Silviculturalist/CoRegistrationGame/README.md

 ### Other:

 `Space`: Toggle flash mode (visualize different data layers).
+Double-tap to enter end-result view.

 ## Outputs
 The program generates the following outputs:

 ### Transformed Tree Data:
-After confirming plots, the transformed tree positions (including computed transformations such as rotation, translation, and flipping) are saved as CSV files in the ./Trees directory (or the output folder you specify).
+After confirming plots, the transformed tree positions (including computed transformations such as rotation, translation, and flipping) are saved as CSV files in the ./Trees subdirectory of your outputs directory.

 ### Transformation Logs:
-Detailed logs of the transformations applied to each plot are saved in the ./Transformations directory.
+Detailed logs of the transformations applied to each plot are saved in the ./Transformations subdirectory of your outputs directory.

-## Graphical Outputs:
-The interactive display shows both the tree data and CHM data aligned together, with plot centers and other diagnostic overlays.

 ## License and Credits